diyscif/diyscif/scif-thesis.md

 Speakers/transducers must produce sound at a higher level than the audio escaping on the path.
 They are placed on or close to weak points in the passive sound attenuation, like doors, windows, common perimeter walls, vents/ducts, pipes, as well as raised floors and ceilings. [@ics-705-ts, p.
 66] For doors and windows, the transducers are placed on the frame to induce vibrations that provide a uniform audio mask and prevent contact/laser microphones from picking up usable emissions.
 For walls, transducers are placed at specific intervals on the studs to provide uniform protection along the entire length of the perimeter using stud-mount brackets.
 For vents, ducts, and pipes contact speakers are placed directly on the exterior inducing vibrations directly into the surface.
 In raised floors and ceilings, as well as all wall cavities, conventional dynamic cone speakers are placed in the hollow space to transmit sound through the air and induce audio interferences into adjoining parts.
 The speaker placement must be optimized for each room geometry and wall type.
 [@speechmasking]

+![Sound Masking System Speaker Placement [@speechmasking]](images/speechmasking.png){height=40%}

 Sound-source generators can be dedicated noise generators, tapes, discs, or digital audio players.
 They emit some kind of recording, music or randomly generated noise, like pink or white noise.
 In practice, noise sources with deterministic intensity distribution across the frequency spectrum, also called broadband noises, like pink or white noise, have been proven ineffective to mask the human voice unless used at uncompfortably loud levels (two to five times higher than the voice to be masked).
-They simply do not replicate the human vocal system and can be easily be filtered out by sophisticated speech extraction software.
+They simply do not replicate the human vocal system and can easily be filtered out by sophisticated speech extraction software.
 Pre-recorded sounds such as music or tracks are also easier to isolate and separate digitally from speech.
 Instead, it is better to use randomly generated noise from an algorithm specifically designed to imitate the spectral density, resonance, periodic pauses and interruptions, tonal and pitch qualities, and other improbable effects of human speech. [@speechmasking]

-![Comparison of broadband noise's and SpeechMask® algorithm's frequency spectrum mapped over spectrum of human speech [@speechmasking]](images/spectra.png){height=40%}
+![Comparison of Broadband Noise's and SpeechMask® Algorithm's Frequency Spectrum Mapped over Spectrum of Human Speech [@speechmasking]](images/spectra.png){height=40%}

 Even more important than the noise source itself though is the way the mask is applied and directed inside the protected space.
-In a properly designed system, the occupants do not hear — or only faintly hear — the mask inside the room.
+In a properly designed system, the occupants do not hear, or only faintly hear, the mask inside the room.
 The only way to listen to the mask should be by listening directly against the outside wall.
 The intended functional area of a sound masking system is not the protected space itself but the exfiltration paths that come from it.
 There and